HideharuYamauchi/HF-Montecarlo-Simulation-analysis/README.md

 To calculate the magnetic field about 1.7 T of superconductive magnet.
 The magnet will use at MuSEUM experiment and muon(g-2) experiment in the future.

 3. stop.cc and stop.hh.<br>
-To calculate the muon stopping distribution in the RFcavity Using Geant4.
+To calculate and analysis the muon stopping distribution in the RFcavity Using Geant4.

 4. simulator.cc and simulator.hh.<br>
 To calculate the effective microwave distribution by superposition of RF field and muons distribution.